What Is a Reverse Forecast in Betting? How Does It Work? Explained

 Reverse Forecast Example:

-Analyzing an upcoming race, you’re convinced that City Of Delight and Enthused are the strongest competitors in the race.
+Analysing an upcoming race, you’re convinced that City of Delight and Enthused are the strongest competitors in the race.
 In your analysis you have these two horses as the most likely to secure the top two spots.

-Instead of guessing the exact order they’ll finish in, you place a reverse forecast bet.
+Instead of guessing the exact order they’ll finish in, you place a reverse forecast bet – although if you’re confident predicting the full finishing order, more advanced options like tricasts are also available.
 If “City Of Delight” finishes first and “Enthused” finishes second, you win.
 But, importantly, if “Enthused” comes in first and “City of Delight” is second, you still win!

 This is just one reason you might use a reverse forecast bet.